V-Sekai/manuals/decisions/20211031-bake-a-materialx-into-a-custom-godot-standardmaterial3d.md

 ### Describe the feature / enhancement and how it helps to overcome the problem or limitation

-Create a MaterialX to Godot Standard Material tool.
+Create a #materialx to Godot Standard Material tool.

 ### Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams

-Make a GDscript tool that takes the MaterialX bake tool I already made and bake it to a standard material 3D in Godot Engine.
+Make a GDscript tool that takes the #materialx bake tool I already made and bake it to a standard material 3D in Godot Engine.

 Craft a GDScript that uses the command line tool and converts `mtlx` to a standard material 3d.